AY2526S1-CS2103T-F08b-2/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in Mate.

 Format: `list`

 ### Listing all teams : `listTeam`

-Shows a list of all teams in the address book.
+Shows a list of all teams in Mate.

 * Displays all teams with their team names, hackathon names, and member counts.
 * No parameters are required for this command.